This is a complete guide on how to plan, create, and run a successful webinar.

 5. Get An Existing Customer Involved

 A great way to get your crowd involved and asking questions, especially about your products or services, is to get an existing customer involved.
 Invite a customer who loves your product or services to your webinar.
-Have them utilize Webinar Ninja’s Share The Stage feature where they can join the webinar with their camera and mic, and have your attendees ask them questions.
+Have them utilize your platform's co-hosting feature.

-Your star customer can share their experience using your product or service and ask attendees to pop any questions they want to ask them about their experience.
+Your star customer can share their experience using your product or service, and ask attendees to pop any questions they have into the chat or dedicated questions area.
 It’s funny how much more attendees open up to someone other than the expert in the room.

-If sales is something you hate doing, and you are running webinar to get more sales, you have a problem.
+If sales is something you hate doing, it's time to confront that.

 Indulge me for a moment and consider that you might be afraid of the unknown.
 You might not know what “sales” really is.
-There is a good chance you don’t know what an effective sales process looks like and therefore you’re not sure what you need to do sell you product or service.
+There's a good chance you don’t know what an effective sales process looks like, and you might be assuming it requires skills you don't have.